-After addressing comments on the draft ESR, a final ESR is issued, and this forms the main input to the iTC Work stage in which the cPP and one or more Supporting Documents for the technical area (abbreviated as "cPP/SD") are created.
-The final ESR is also the basis for the PS Creation stage in which entities send Position Statements (PS) to the iTC as a way of expressing formal views on the ESR that are also a basis for the iTC to make judgements about the content of the cPP.
-There are several points during cPP creation where a request is made for the reissue of a PS to take account of new interim deliverables from the iTC (i.e. the outputs, such as the Security Problem Definition (SPD), that are published at various points in the process before the full cPP), but a PS may be updated by its author at any time.
+After addressing comments on the draft ESR, a final ESR is issued, and this forms the main input to the iTC Work stage in which the cPP and one or more SDs for the technical area (abbreviated as "cPP/SD") are created.6 The final ESR is also the basis for the PS Creation stage in which entities send Position Statements (PS) to the iTC as a way of expressing formal views on the ESR that are also a basis for the iTC to make judgements about the content of the cPP.
+A PS may be updated by its author at any time.

 After a number of detailed steps, involving public review of the emerging cPP content as described in the section 'Process for cPP/SD Development', the iTC publishes its cPP/SD and enters the cPP/SD Maintenance stage.
-A cPP that has been published in a final form along with its matching CCDB-approved Supporting Document(s) is referred to as a 'finalized cPP' (or 'finalized cPP/SD'), and the creation of Endorsement Statements is requested for the cPP at this point (see the section 'Position Statements and Endorsement Statements' below).
+A cPP that has been published in a final form along with its matching SDs is referred to as a 'finalized cPP' (or 'finalized cPP/SD'), and the creation of ESs is requested for the cPP at this point (see the section 'Position Statements and Endorsement Statements' below).
 In the Maintenance stage the iTC supports the use of the cPP/SD in evaluations, and updates the cPP/SD on the basis of experience with their use and changes in the security context for the technical area (e.g. the appearance of new threats and improved attack methods).
 Activities in the Maintenance stage are described in [cPP Maint].